blashbrook/folder-gallery/README.md

 #### **macOS:**
 - **Xcode Command Line Tools**: Required for Sharp compilation
 - Install with: `xcode-select --install`
+- **tag CLI tool** (Optional): For Finder tags support in gallery UI
+  - Install: `brew install tag`
+  - Enables reading and writing Finder tags from the gallery
+  - Gallery works without it, but tag features will be disabled
 - **FFmpeg** (Optional): For real video thumbnails from frame extraction
   - Install: `brew install ffmpeg`